tweag/python-monorepo-example/2019-01-23-jupyterlab-ihaskell.md

 free by Haskell.
 From the [default renderers](https://jupyterlab.readthedocs.io/en/stable/user/file_formats.html), the most interesting is probably Vega plotting.
-But also `geojson`, `plotly` or and many other formats are available from the list of extensions, that will certainly grow.
+But also `geojson`, `plotly` or and many other formats are available from the list of extensions, which will certainly grow.
 Another use case might be to using the JupyterLab extension system makes it easy to build a simple UI that interact with an execution environment.
 Finally, Jupyter and associated workflows are known by a large